jsuarez-dev/PicShare-project/README.md

 ### class 17
 In this class we create the form to update the profile of the user using django forms.

+### Class 18
+In this class we create a form from the post model to create posts and views for each url.